wongatron/calendar/22-datapak.md

 and many more.

-## What's the datapak gem?
+## What's the datapak library?

-Now the questions is how to work with tabular data packages in Ruby.
+Now the questions is how to work with tabular data packages in ruby scripts.
 Let's try the datapak library.

 ``` ruby
 require 'datapak`